 - both aged 18+ - £113.70

 - both under 18 - £57.35/£86.65

 There are five premiums, each with specific qualifying conditions.
 The premiums are part of your applicable amount.
 Unless otherwise specified, each premium to which you are entitled is added to the total of your applicable amount.

-This is a new benefit that will be introduced from October 2013 in Great Britain.
-This benefit will replace:
+This is a new benefit that was introduced in October 2013 in Great Britain.
+This benefit will eventually replace:

 - Child Tax Credit

 - Income Support